rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 The access token issued by Bob can be reused until `expirationDate` value.

-The selective disclosure request is optional and it depends on the service needings.
+The selective disclosure request is optional and it depends on the service needs.
 - Open apps: it needs just a proof that the user controls the did.
 In that case the `challenge` is enough
-- Permissioned apps: it needs a proof that the user controls the did and also proofs that the user fullfil the business needings.
+- Permissioned apps: it needs a proof that the user controls the did and also proofs that the user fulfil the business needs.
 IE: be older than 18 years old.

 This protocol can be modified to use disposable tokens in order to ensure that the user is always controlling the did, without reusable credentials.
 A simple implementation may require Alice to request a new challenge for each interaction with the service.
 A smarter implementation would respond with a new challenge after each interaction, so Alice will need to save the next challenge to be used and the protocol will prompt _Alice_ to make only one extra request to get the first challenge.